awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environment-configuration-methods-during.md

 1. Proceed through the wizard to create your environment\.

 Saved configurations are application\-specific\.
-See [Saved Configurations](environment-configuration-methods-before.md#configuration-options-before-savedconfig) for details on creating saved configurations\.
+See [Saved configurations](environment-configuration-methods-before.md#configuration-options-before-savedconfig) for details on creating saved configurations\.

-### Using the New Environment Wizard<a name="configuration-options-during-console-wizard"></a>
+### Using the new environment wizard<a name="configuration-options-during-console-wizard"></a>

 Most of the standard configuration options are presented on the **Configure more options** page of the [Create New Environment wizard](environments-create-wizard.md)\.
 If you create an Amazon RDS database or configure a VPC for your environment, additional configuration options are available for those resources\.